techidaily/site-facebook/source/_posts/investigating-facebooks-reels-in-the-social-media-race.md

 ### 1\.
 A Drop in Daily and Monthly Active Users

  Facebook experienced a first-ever drop in daily active users as competitors like TikTok gained ground.
-As reported by[Forbes](https://www.forbes.com/sites/roberthart/2022/02/03/facebook-loses-daily-active-users-for-the-first-time--heres-where-theyre-going/) , roughly half a million users stopped using their accounts on a daily basis.
+As reported by [Forbes](https://www.forbes.com/sites/roberthart/2022/02/03/facebook-loses-daily-active-users-for-the-first-time--heres-where-theyre-going/) , roughly half a million users stopped using their accounts on a daily basis.

  Facebook is losing a specific segment of consumers, namely Gen Z, to its rival TikTok.